Abdulrehmankha/Abdulrehmankha/README.md

 - 👋 Hi, I’m @Abdulrehmankhan
-- 👀 I’m interested in development Mobile Application and Websites.
+- 👀 I’m interested in the development of Mobile Applications, Websites, and Data Science Work.
-- 🌱 I’m currently learning new trending technologies like artificial intelligence from (PIAIC).
+- 🌱 I’m currently studying master's from NED University In the Field of Data Engineering Information Technology.
 - 💞️ I’m looking to collaborate on different software industries.
-- 📫 You can easily reach through my linkedin profile or also contact me on fiverr.
+- 📫 You can easily reach me through my Website: https://connectrehmankhan.com/ or my LinkedIn profile or contact me on Fiverr / Upwork.

 <!---
 Abdulrehmankha/Abdulrehmankha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.